fractal-bootcamp/fundamentals-drills/system-design/design.md

 - is_admin :: boolean

 ### Queries

+Storefront Display: Retrieve key item details from every store
+- for store in Store
+  - retrieve store.featured_item, store.name
+  - for item in Items where item.id == store.featured_item
+    - retrieve item.name, item.picture, item.description

+Add to cart
+- input :: selected item, user
+  - create a new Cart Row (cr)
+    - already given item_id and user_id;
+    - increment the quantity if exists; create a row otherwise.

 ## 3. Architecture Diagram
 Attach a simple boxes-and-arrows diagram showing client, API server, and database.
 Label arrows with the main requests (e.g., "POST /follow", "GET /timeline").
 Keep it legible and minimal.